jdtshin/Cyclistic/README.md

 * Tableau Public
 * R

+For viewing purposes, I have broken up this project into 7 parts:
+1. **Setting** - To provide background information about the project and the company
+2. **Business Task** - Identifying the business task/problem that needs to be solved and creating guiding questions
+3. **Data Source** - Disclosing the datasets used and where the datasets come from
+4. **Documentation** - To document the process of *data preparation*, *data cleaning*, and *data manipulation* for analysis purposes
+5. **Analysis** - To document data discoveries and insights to address the business task/problem using Microsoft SQL Server and RStudio
+6. **Visualization** - Creating interactive data visualizations using Tableau Public and RStudio
+7. **Recommendation** - Providing the final conclusion and recommendations based off of the analysis

 *Note: This analysis case study is the capstone project for the Google Data Analytics Professional Certificate, which focuses on the **fictional** bike-share company, Cyclistic.*

 ## Setting: